Check our Airbnb.com site to verify pricing, and to book nightly stays, at https://www.airbnb.com/rooms/25017197

 There are two bedrooms at the Mercantile.
-The larger one has a queen bed, the (slightly) smaller one has a full-sized bed.
-Each bedroom has its own bathroom.
+Both have queen beds, and each bedroom has its own bathroom.
 The bathrooms are on the smaller side, due to the architecture required in the century-old building, but with full-sized tub-shower combinations.
-You’ll have what you want most: clean sheets, covers laundered with each stay, and soft towels.
+There’s also a half bath in the Great Room.
+And of course, you’ll have what you want most: clean sheets, covers laundered with each stay, and soft towels.

 Parking is usually a simple thing in Granville.
 When you rent the Mercantile you are getting access to plenty of parking, practically the entire block.
 But on Saturdays and during our local festivals people tend to park on the curbside of our property.
 So, when you rent the property, we will have dedicated parking next to the building.
 You may have to move our traffic obstacles, a downside to being in the most popular spot in town.

 We have free wifi in the Mercantile, and we also have a landline, because cell phone coverage can be questionable in the area.
 We want you to be able to phone out or take a call in the event of an emergency.